Skip to main content

 Test 1: Verify Connection

-Open Claude Desktop and look for connection indicator.
+Open your AI client and look for the MCP connection indicator.

 Success: You should see "MCP Servers: 1 connected" or a tools icon.